SECPS/TraVarT-DOPLERPlugin/README.md

 > Let $a$ be a feature.\
 > Then $visibility(a)$ resolves to the first non-mandatory parent of $a$.\
 > If there is no non-mandatory parent, then $visibility(a)$ resolves to $true$.\
-> E.g.: consider this feature model:
+> E.g. consider this feature model:
 > ````
 > features
 >     a